Toby16/AirBnB_clone/README.md

 ## AirBnB Clone
 This is the first step towards building the AirBnB clone.
 It collectively covers the fundamental concepts of higher level programming.
+The project involves creating a clone of the <a href="https://www.airbnb.com/">Airbnb website</a>, which is an online platform that enables people to book unique accommodations around the world.
+The website allows users to search for various types of accommodations, such as apartments, villas, hotels, and hostels, and book them online.